eCR Now FHIR App

 - Lab result values

 The eCR Now FHIR App is intended to run as a background process during patient encounters and report automatically to appropriate public health jurisdictions and their surveillance systems though the AIMS shared services infrastructure.
 In this way, it should not burden or disrupt healthcare provider workflows.

-On the public health side of the App, it produces an HL7 Clinical Document Architecture (CDA) Electronic Initial Case Report (eICR) 1.1.
-This is the initial case report standard that can be received by the AIMS shared services platform, processed by the Council of State and Territorial Epidemiologists' Reportable Conditions Knowledge Management System, and then integrated into the public health agency surveillance systems or rendered for them in viewable HTML documents.
+The eCR Now FHIR App can produce an HL7 Clinical Document Architecture (CDA) eICR R1.1 or eICR R3.1.
+This is the initial case report standard that can be received by the AIMS shared services platform, processed by the Council of State and Territorial Epidemiologists' Reportable Conditions Knowledge Management System, and then integrated into the public health agency surveillance systems or rendered as viewable HTML documents.

 - Access the App and source code from the GitHub site.

 - Post any issues or questions to the Zulip chat channel.

 - Connect with the eCR team via the eCR-Info@aimsplatform.org early to plan an onboarding and coordination process.

 The current version of the App and its source code can be found here: